The way consumers find local businesses is changing faster than most business owners realize. Understanding where it's heading helps you prepare.

 The opportunity

-Periods of transition create opportunity for businesses willing to adapt.
-The companies that figure out GEO early will dominate AI recommendations while competitors are still optimizing for yesterday's search landscape.
+Search behavior is changing before most local businesses have adjusted.
+The companies that figure out GEO early will win AI recommendations while competitors are still managing yesterday's search stack.

 Important

-The future of local search is AI.
+The future of local search is AI-assisted, review-driven, and location-level.
 Prepare accordingly.

 Further Reading